How to Slim Down an Overweight Cat

 • Feeding habits: Feeding people food and table scraps can lead to weight gain.

-There are many commercial weight loss cat foods available but don't get tricked by clever marketing.
-Cats are carnivores, so carb-heavy "weight loss" cat formulas often won't help you achieve your cat's weight loss goals.
+Many commercial weight loss cat foods are available, but don't get tricked by clever marketing.
+Cats are carnivores, so carb-heavy "weight loss" cat formulas often won't help you achieve your cat's goals.

-The best cat food for weight loss is high in protein and low in carbs.
-While feeding a low-fat and low-calorie cat food may seem like the best option, these diets often don't supply the energy your cat needs to stay active.
-How to get a lazy cat to lose weight?
+The best cat food for a cat with excess weight is high in protein and low in carbs.
+While feeding a low-fat and low-calorie cat food may seem like the best option, these diets often don't supply your cat's energy to stay active.
+They may be acceptable for senior cats, but you'll want to focus on more protein and low carbs for overweight pets.

 Instead, look for foods that are rich in animal protein and have healthy fibre sources to keep your kitty feeling fuller for longer and supply long-term energy for your cat to build muscle.

-Fat cats are fat because they are taking in more calories than they are using, so it's important to balance your cat's portions with their daily activity levels.
+Overweight cats are fat because they are taking in more calories than they are using, so it's important to balance your cat's portions with their daily activity levels.
+How much should you feed your cat?
+That depends on the food and your cat's metabolism.

 It's very common to free-feed cats, as they tend to prefer grazing, but obese cats often have poor eating habits and will overeat when food is left out all day.
 Cats need time to learn portion control.

-Instead, consider true free feeding, which means allowing your cat to eat what it can in a short period of time and then removing the food until the next scheduled mealtime.
+Instead, consider true free feeding, which means allowing your cat to eat what it can in a pre-set period of time and then removing the food until the next scheduled mealtime.

 Instead of grazing or overeating, your cat will learn to eat the appropriate amount of calories they need to support their energy needs until the next meal.